Recognizing Abuse and What to Do About It

 Signs of Physical Abuse

-- Unexplained bruises and welts on the face, throat, upper arms, buttocks, thighs or lower back in unusual patterns or shapes which suggests the use of an instrument (belt buckle, electric cord) in various stages of healing that are seen after absences, weekends, or vacations.
+- Unexplained bruises and/or welts on the face, throat, upper arms, buttocks, thighs or lower back in unusual patterns or shapes which suggests the use of an instrument (belt buckle, electric cord) in various stages of healing that are seen after absences, weekends, or vacations.

 - Unexplained burns, cigarette burns, especially burns found on palms, soles of feet, abdomen, buttocks; immersion burns producing “stocking” or “glove” marks on hands and feet, “doughnut shaped” on buttocks or genital area.